 What are typical mortgage rates?

-The mortgage rate you’re offered will be based on a number of factors such as the size of your deposit, loan size, and the length of the mortgage.
+Mortgage rates are complicated to estimate as the bank will need to know factors like the size of your deposit, loan size, and the length of the mortgage.
 A bank will run all of these factors through a simulator to see what rates they can offer and a mortgage broker will do the same, but will return results from multiple banks.
+However, even though calculating mortgage rates is difficult without having all of this information, it is possible to discuss how mortgage interest rates work.

 How long do mortgages last?